-If you are looking for tips on how to care for perennial flowering bushes, you'll be able to garner quite a few important tips here.
+If you are looking for tips on how to care for flowering bushes, you’ll be able to garner quite a few important tips here.

-Pruning has several positive results including the shaping of your perennial flowering bushes, important for aesthetics if you want a formal look to your garden.
+Pruning has several positive results including the shaping of your flowering bushes, important for aesthetics if you want a formal look to your garden.

 Generally speaking, pruning of dead branches should be done at a minimum of once a year.
-The added advantage of pruning is that as it is done in the dormant season, it can encourage new growth so that by the time the blossoming season comes round, the bush is full and healthy, and grows the maximum number of flowers.
+The added advantage of pruning is that as it is done in the dormant season, it can encourage new growth so that by the time the flowering season comes round, the bush is full and healthy, and grows the maximum number of flowers.

 The right time to prune of course differs from one plant to another, but generally depends on when a plant goes dormant and the climatic zone.